Corona Virus PreCautions with Dr. Jacobsen

 - Doing hourly rounding to disinfect the lobby tables and chair rails, as well as common touch areas like door handles, ink pens, and patient charts

 - Staff are diligently washing and sanitizing their hands after each patient interaction

-Dr. Jacobsen feels the surgery center is quite safe and use should have no fear to have your surgery there.
+Dr. Jacobsen feels the surgery center is quite safe, and use should have no fear of having your surgery there.

 We will continue to adjust our plan for all of our patients and our staff as this terrible situation evolves and as we receive further instructions from our government leadership.